gushiwen/tic-tac-toe/README.md

 # tic-tac-toe

 This is an interactive tic-tac-toe game with React.
+The instructions below are for setting up on local machine.
+To make online domo available, I load React library online in "index.html" and comment "import React" code in "index.js".

 ### Make sure you have a recent version of Node.js installed.